mozman/ezdxf/README.md

 - read-only support for older DXF versions than R12 (upgraded to R12)
 - read/write support for ASCII DXF and Binary DXF
 - retains third-party DXF content
-- optional Cython implementation of some low-level modules
-- C-extensions for CPython are available on PyPI as binary wheels for Windows, Linux and macOS
+- optional C-extensions for CPython are included in the binary wheels, available on [PyPI](https://pypi.org/project/ezdxf/) for Windows, Linux and macOS

 Included Extensions
 -------------------